HowDoIGitHelp/CMSC23MDNotes/mdNotes/landing_page.md

 ### Asking Questions and Scheduling Remote Consultations

-I'll try to make myself available for questions most of the time but you'll have a better chance of reaching me during our schedules for lec and lab.
+I'll try to make myself available for questions most of the time, but you'll have a better chance of reaching me during our schedules for lec and lab.
 You can schedule consultation as a group.
 Use that time to ask questions about the lecture or ask for help in answering lab exercises.

 You can contact me through sms, email, slack dms, or through discord.
 You can find ways to reach me at the last section of this guide.